HAPPY HOLIDAYS! Our BidWrite offices will be closed from EOD Friday 19th December, reopening on Monday 5th January

 • Intense competition.

-So, suppliers who position early, know their craft and competition, and can develop a compelling story to win will be best placed to secure contracts when procurement accelerates.
+Suppliers who position early, know their craft and competition, and can develop a compelling story to win will be best placed to secure contracts when procurement accelerates.

 A: Some useful information about the Brisbane 2032 Olympic and Paralympic Games can be found on the following websites:

-Brisbane 2032 procurement opportunities are advertised on these official portals:
+Details about specific supply opportunities are advertised on these official portals:

 Consider registering for notifications from these portals now so you can assess every opportunity as soon as it’s released.

-In addition, larger contractors delivering venue and transport projects will need extensive supply chains to deliver.
-This means smaller companies should be looking at both direct opportunities and those that present a chance to partner with or subcontract to larger or complementary contractors.
+A: Yes.
+The Brisbane 2032 Olympic and Paralympic presents significant supply opportunities for SMEs across many industries.
+Given the breadth and scale of the event, direct opportunities span professional services, specialist trades, technology, logistics, event services and operational support.
+In addition, larger contractors delivering venue and transport projects will need to create, and rely on, extensive supply chains.
+This means smaller companies should be looking at both direct opportunities and those that present a chance to partner with, or subcontract to larger or complementary contractors.

 Strengthen your pre-bid position by: